Updated and Enforced: August 22, 2022

 We are concerned about the safety and privacy of children who use the Internet.
 Although we encourage children to learn more about our organization, we encourage that this be done with parental supervision.
 Consistent with the Children’s Online Privacy Protection Act of 1998, we will never knowingly request personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
 If we become aware that a child under 13 has provided us with personally identifiable information without verifiable parental consent, we will use our best efforts to remove such information from our files.
 If a parent or guardian becomes aware that his or her child has provided us with personally identifiable information without verifiable parental consent, he or she should contact us at email@example.com.

-If you do not want to receive e-mail communications from University Settlement and/or allow University Settlement to use your information in the manner described above, you may notify us directly at email@example.com.
+If you do not want to receive e-mail, SMS, or MMS communications from University Settlement and/or allow University Settlement to use your information in the manner described above, you may notify us directly at firstname.lastname@example.org.
 Upon receipt and processing of an “opt out” request, we will, within a commercially reasonable amount of time, remove your information from future mailing lists and publications.

 In order to prevent unauthorized access and protect our users’ personal information, we strive to maintain physical, electronic and administrative safeguards to secure the information we collect online and on site.
 Online contributions are processed using a secure server.
 This online secure server service uses SSL (Secure Sockets Layer) technology which encrypts all information you input before it is sent to us.
 Furthermore, all of the customer transactional data we collect is protected against unauthorized access with the use of digital certificates.
 In addition, our network is protected with our Sonicwall Pro 3060 Internet Security Platform providing content filtering, anti-virus and intrusion prevention.
 Our Exchange 2007 Email services use SSL technology in order to encrypt email communications.